 Consider putting a ceiling on your total call rate; since fraudsters like high-volume, having low-volume connections makes for a less-attractive target.
 Since this has a risk of alienating customers or service providers, consider using vetting procedures to make sure the customer is properly verified, and then open up the connection to full volume.

-What to Do When You Need Help Addressing Toll Fraud in Your Business
+When You Need Help Mitigating Toll Fraud

 It’s easy to get confused by the sheer volume of information about toll fraud out there.
 The best thing you can do is turn to an expert for help.